whaplzzz/whaplzzz/README.md

 ### Hi there 👋, my name is Danil
 #### Development
-I'm Danil from Ukraine.
+I'm developer from Ukraine.
 I like .NET Core (ASP.NET) and Angular.
 I really enjoy develop some new projects for myself.
 I try to read a lot of information and learn something new every day to improve my skills

 Skills: .NET Core / MsSQL  / HTML / CSS / ASP.NET Core / Angular